convenient/hyper-dimensional-mazes/README.md

 # Hyper dimensional orthogonal maze generation algorithms

 An experimental implementation of some common Maze generation algorithms modified to support N dimensions.
-All topics loosely inspired by the [Mazes for Programmers](https://pragprog.com/book/jbmaze/mazes-for-programmers) book.
+All topics loosely inspired by the [Mazes for Programmers](https://pragprog.com/book/jbmaze/mazes-for-programmers) book and [Think Labyrinth](http://www.astrolog.org/labyrnth/hypermaz.htm).

 1. [Defining a Maze](#defining-a-maze)
 1. [Rendering the Mazes](#rendering-the-mazes)